-Is something stopping you from doing your Jennis Fitness workouts as often as you’d like?
-Health journalist Carole Beck explains how to make them a habit...
+Is something stopping you from working out as often as you’d like?
+Health journalist Carole Beck explains how to turn Jessica Ennis-Hill's Jennis Fitness workout sessions into a habit...

 When it comes to starting a new healthy habit, we all know it’s not easy.
-Whether you’re trying to do Jennis Fitness workouts more often, eat an extra portion of veg or get to bed earlier, it can all seem to start off well but then you run out of steam.
+Whether you’re trying to do more Jennis Fitness workouts, eat an extra portion of veg or get to bed earlier, it can all seem to start off well but then you run out of steam.
 The good news is you’re not imagining it – psychologists agree developing a new habit is tricky.
 Indeed, they’ve spent decades studying how they work.

 It takes an average of 66 days for a new health behaviour to become a habit